Cooperative Relaying in Wireless Networks under Spatially and Temporally Correlated Interference: Multiple Transmission Attempts

-Let $\evT{t}$ denote the event corresponding to success at the $t$-th attempt.
-The retransmission scheme succeeds exactly at the $T$-th attempt when all the previous $(T-1)$ attempts are unsuccessful, and the packet is correctly delivered during attempt $T$.
-Hence, the probability $\PsExactT{T}$ that the scheme is successful after exactly $T$ attempts may be calculated as
+Handling SIM is not as easy, due to the fact that different transmission attempts are correlated through the common placement of interferers.
+To calculate the pmf of $T$ in this case, let $\evT{i}$ denote the event that the $i$-th transmission attempt is a success, $i=1,2,\dots$.
+The retransmission scheme succeeds exactly at the $t$-th attempt when all the previous $(t-1)$ attempts are unsuccessful, and attempt $t$ is successful.
+Hence,